marq24/emacberry.com/_docs/2300-osmoffline.md

-As 'always' - GPSLogger II allowes you to specify alternative locations for the 'maps' and 'themes' - to change the folders you need to open the '**Offline OpenStreenMapping Settings**' from the applications Settings menu and press the **Browse...** button and navigate to the folder that is containing your map files (or theme xml files).
-E.g. when you have a removable SDCard it can make sense to download the map data via a PC/MAC and then copy the data over to the SD-Card (instead of downloading the map files via your mobile device)
+As 'always' - GPSLogger II allowes you to specify alternative locations for the 'maps' and 'themes' - to change the folders you need to open the '**Offline OpenStreenMapping Settings**' from the applications Settings menu and press the **Browse...** button and navigate to the folder that is containing your *.map files (or theme xml files).
+E.g. when you have a removable SDCard it can make sense to download the map data via a PC/MAC and then copy the data over to the SD-Card (instead of downloading the *.map files via your mobile device)

 Typically, you found an external SDCard in the **/storage** folder of your device - where your external SD-Card have some sort of cryptic name like 'BAC8-1217'